aaronj1335/aaronj1335.github.com/_posts/2013-06-15-the-problem-with-the-professors-code.md

 ---
 layout: post
-title: "CS373: the problem with the professor's code"
+title: the problem with the professor's code
 author: Aaron Stacy
 category: cs373
 tags: [code, cs373, python]
 ---

-# the problem with the professor's code

-{% include byline %}

 the first project for [my software engineering class at UT][cs373] was to submit solutions for the [collatz conjecture][conjecture] to [a system called